kobocoin/x15_hash/README.md

 14. shabal
 15. whirlpool

-Those are the 15 hashing algorithms that make up Kobocoin's x15 hashing protocol.
+These are the 15 hashing algorithms that make up Kobocoin's x15 hashing protocol.